Metaform/mvd/registration-service/README.md

 #### Overview
 Company1 initiates the offboarding process by sending a request to the offboarding API of the Dataspace Authority.
 This request contains the DID URI signed with Company1's private key.
 The Dataspace Authority must make verify the identity of Company1 by resolving the DID and verifying the signature.

-_As an additional security measure the request must also contain one or several of Company1's VCs, which the Dataspace Authority must then query from Company1's IdentityHub and check for equality._
+_As an additional security measure the request must also contain either a nonce or one or several of Company1's VCs, which the Dataspace Authority must then query from Company1's IdentityHub and check for equality._

 Company1 can choose to re-onboard anytime, assuming all conditions in that flow are still met.